 That’s not everything it can do, but just a quick taste of some of the slicing/granulizing/pattern based stuff.

-Here is a more thorough, although less musical example of stuff:
+Here is a more thorough though less musical example of stuff (from v05-era):

 DESCRIPTION AND OVERVIEW